ben842002/kana-seito-defense/README.md

 # Kana Seito Defense
-Kana Seito Defense is a typing game that will help you learn, memorize, and identify Japanese Hiragana and Katakana by typing their English Romanization!
+Kana Seito Defense is a typing game that will help you learn, memorize, and identify **Japanese Hiragana and Katakana** by typing their English Romanization.

 Type the correct romanization of Hiragana and Katakana characters that appear on the screen to defeat enemies, earn tokens, and progress through the game!
 Use tokens to purchase various in-game items such as enemy slowdown and more lives to survive longer in a level.
 Customize your own level to